Interested in becoming a NASP member?

 Regulatory & Legislative Information

-NASP ensures that members are aware of regulatory changes and happenings prior to their implementation.
-Tony Green, Director of the Division of Developmental Disabilities attends our monthly member meetings to provide updates and answer member questions.
+NASP ensures that members are aware of regulatory changes and happenings prior to their implementation and that members have input on any potential changes; we proactively push for strong policy in Nebraska.
+Leadership from the Division of Developmental Disabilities attends our monthly member meetings to provide updates and answer questions face to face.

 NASP is a direct line of communication between Providers and Policymakers.
 State legislators regularly reach out to NASP and vice versa for critical information and solutions on relevant policy.
 NASP collects and collates input from service providers when crafting communications with key stakeholders.
 Together, we can advocate with one powerful voice.
 Individual members wanting to take further action are invited to join our Legislative Subcommittee, in which we combine forces with organizational lobbyists, to put passion and personal testimonials to work on industry-related legislation.